pantheon-systems/search_api_pantheon/README.md

 See the [Drupal.org for complete documentation on Search API](https://www.drupal.org/node/1250878).
 To configure the connection with Pantheon, do the following steps on your Dev environment (or a Multidev):
 * **Enable Solr on your Pantheon site**
   * Under "Settings" in your Pantheon site dashboard, enable Solr as an add on.
-This feature is available for sandbox sites as well as paid plans at the Professional level and above.
+This feature is available for sandbox sites as well as paid plans at the Performance plans and above.
 * **Enable the modules**
   * Go to `admin/modules` and enable "Search API Pantheon."
 Doing so will also enable Search API and Search API Solr if they are not already enabled.
 * **OPTIONAL: Disable Drupal Core's search module**